chef/automate/components/docs-chef-io/content/automate/High_Availability.md

 These clusters comprise **four** different servers with HA mode, which are as follows:

 1. Chef-automate
-2. Chef-server
+2. Chef Infra Server
 3. Elasticsearch - an open-source search and analytics engine based on Apache Lucene and built with Java.
 It is a NoSQL database that stores data in an unstructured way.
 4. PostgreSQL - an open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

-**JournalBeat** and **MetricBeat** are common for all database instances. **JournalBeat** installed as an agent on the servers  collects all the services logs and forwards them to Elasticsearch. **MetricBeat** installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.
+**Journalbeat** and **Metricbeat** are common for all database instances. **Journalbeat** installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch. **Metricbeat** installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.

 **Kibana** is an open-source, web-based data visualization and analytical tool that allows you to explore, visualize, and build a dashboard over the log data massed in Elasticsearch clusters.
 It is a part of the Elastic Stack and integrates with Elasticsearch.
 The **Kibana** **Dashboard** is a collection of charts, graphs, metrics, searches, and maps in a single pane and provides at-a-glance insights into data from multiple perspectives enabling you to drill down into the details.